Atractosteus grandei

 Atractosteus grandei is an extinct species of gar in the family Lepisosteidae.
 Remains have been found in Lower Paleogene sediments from North Dakota.
 A. grandei belonged to the genus Atractosteus which includes modern day species of gars such as the giant alligator gar (Atractosteus spatula) and the tropical gar (Atractosteus tropicus).
+It is named after paleontologist and ichthyologist Lance Grande.

 Description

 A. grandei was a large-bodied gar, reaching 1.4–1.5 m in body length.
-The species exited approximately 1500–2500 years after the Cretaceous–Paleogene extinction event that killed of most large life on Earth.
+The species existed approximately 1500–2500 years after the Cretaceous–Paleogene extinction event that killed of most large life on Earth.
 Atractosteus grandei was a macropredator.
 It had rhomboid ganoid (fish) scales, a weakly ornamented skull roof and opisthocoelous vertebrae.
 The body shape of A. grandei had a slender torpedo like body with long snouts and lots of teeth used to hunt prey of freshwater ecosystems.